mecid/mecid.github.io/_posts/2024-06-10-what-is-new-in-swiftui-after-wwdc24.md

 #### Others
 The next iteration of the SwiftUI framework includes many new APIs, such as window pushing, text selection observation in the *TextField* and *TextEditor* views, search focus monitoring, custom text rendering, new *MeshGradient* type, and much more that I can't cover in a single post.

+We will cover in details all the new features of the SwiftUI framework during upcoming weeks.
+So, stay tuned.
+I hope you enjoy the post.
+Feel free to follow me on [Twitter](https://twitter.com/mecid) and ask your questions related to this post.
+Thanks for reading, and see you next week!